Skip to content

 Edit basic SAML configuration

-3. Go to the Org Settings tab.
+3. Navigate to the Org Settings tab.

 4. Click Add Configuration Details.